TwilioDevEd/classmates-twiml/teaching-guide.md

-# Classmates - Teacher's Guide
+# Classmates Video - Teaching Guide

 This is a hands-on coding project.
 Upon completion of the assignment, the student will have a working telephone application and personal phone number that can be shared to provide connectivity with their friends/families/fellow classmates.